walmartdigital/katalog/README.md

 Catalog all your kubernetes services in order to understand what is running and where is running

+## Tagging and version

+> The repository now **MUST** be tagged using semantic version.
+The Docker image will build on tag.
+To tag branches .rc[number].
+Examples:

+_Tag Release:_ v1.0.1
+_Tag Branch for testing:_ v1.0.1.rc2

 ## Roles

 * collector: read k8s and publish to a server